jiiihpeeh/project-untamo/README.md

 # project-Untamo
 This is an attempt to create a synchronized alarm clock.

-Currently the web interface and the backend seem to work.
+Currently the web interface + desktop and the backend seems to work.

-Mobile app is WIP and needs to converted from expo to React Native CLI in the end.
+Mobile app is WIP and needs to converted from expo to React Native CLI in the end or Tauri  if it progresses enough.

 ### TODO

- Offline use for the alarms and possibly for the  devices.
-This  should be fairly straightforward as it should only  mean modifying the state manager and therefore means close to 100 % code share between the mobile and the web interface.
+Mobile

 ### Project

-Backend: NodeJs
+Backend: Functional version using Go Gin, was NodeJs (incompatible API), some beginnings of Rust actix

 Web: TypeScript + React

-Mobile: TypeScript + React Native (currently uses expo)
+Mobile: TODO.
+Possibly Tauri.
+Not compatible with API anymore.
+TypeScript + React Native (currently uses expo)

+Desktop: Modified version of Web frontend using Tauri.
+NOTE:  While it has a quite similar code base it has significant changes.